Sarthak-Saswat-Das/BBQ-Nation-Chatbot-Agent/README.md

 ## Technical Documentation

 - The agent’s architecture leverages a state-machine model, with each node corresponding to a step in the conversation.
-- All prompts and transitions are managed within Retell AI’s platform; no external backend or custom API is used.
+- All prompts and transitions are managed within Retell AI’s platform.